Night Sweats Babesia: The Symptom Doctors Miss

 Can Babesia cause night sweats?

 Yes.
-Night sweats from Babesia are one of the most distinctive symptoms of the infection.
-They result from immune activation triggered by the parasite destroying red blood cells.
+Night sweats from Babesia are one of the most distinctive symptoms of the infection, resulting from immune activation triggered by the parasite destroying red blood cells.
+These are typically drenching sweats that soak bedding multiple times per night, often accompanied by chills and temperature swings.

 How are Babesia night sweats different from menopause?

-Babesia night sweats typically don’t respond to hormone therapy and are accompanied by air hunger, crushing fatigue, temperature swings, and cognitive changes.
-Menopause sweats usually occur without this constellation.
+Babesia night sweats typically don’t respond to hormone therapy and are accompanied by air hunger, crushing fatigue, temperature swings, and cognitive changes—a constellation of symptoms not seen with menopausal sweats.
+Babesia sweats often follow cyclical patterns matching the parasite’s life cycle, while menopausal sweats may be more random.

 Why do night sweats return after stopping Lyme antibiotics?